Trump defends tweet on possible Election Day delay at contentious press conference

 Claiming at Thursday's White House briefing that the 2020 elections could be "fixed" and "rigged," President Trump again highlighted the risks of nationwide, universal mail-in balloting in stark terms -- including by citing news articles and experts who have raised similar concerns.

 Before taking questions, Trump honored former Republican presidential candidate Herman Cain, noting that "unfortunately, he passed away from a thing called the China virus."
-Trump additionally hit Democrats' plans to keep schools and busniesses closed, saying they would cause "probably more death" and economic destruction than coronavirus itself.
+Trump also hit Democrats' plans to keep schools and busniesses closed, saying they would cause "probably more death" and economic destruction than coronavirus itself.

 Within seconds, Trump was pressed on his tweet earlier in the day that suggested the election could be delayed due to mail-in ballot fraud.
 He responded that delays in mail-in ballot results, including lost ballots, could mean the election winner isn't clear for weeks or even months after Election Day.